 ECE 3995, Research Topics in Electrical and Computer Engineering, is a research course for PhD students that focuses on specific skills required by students to conduct original research in a particular area of Electrical and Computer Engineering.
-Students will complete a project, such as a full journal paper, a proposal for research funding, or a complete patent application, as specified by the faculty teaching the course.
-The project should be beyond material to be included in the student's dissertation.
-This course requires approval by the Program Conference Committee, based on a 1-2 page proposal citing the topic, rationale for the course, the professor, and the specific project to be completed.
+Students will complete a project, such as a submitted journal/conference paper, a proposal for research funding, or a complete patent application, as specified by the faculty teaching the course.
+This course requires approval by the PhD Preliminary Exam committee, based on a 1-2 page proposal citing the topic, rationale for the course, the professor, and the specific project to be completed.